learn-academy-2021-echo/week-2-assessment-SpiralCode28/interview-questions.md

   Your answer:

-  - A class is like a blueprint, an object is more specific.
+  - A class is a container which holds information.
+An example of that is like a blueprint, an object is more specific.
+It falls within the class.

   Researched answer:

-  -
+  - An object is a container for the information.
+It contains methods and data.
+A class is a set of blueprints and instructions the object needs to follow upon instantiation.
+The behavior of the information inside the object is dictated by the class.